 - Market risk hedges are used to offset the risks arising from exposure to the variation in the market value of the hedged item.
 Their valuations or devaluations are accounted for as an offsetting entry to revenue or expense accounts in the profit or loss for the period. - Cash flow hedges have the purpose of offsetting the changes in estimated future cash flows.
-Their valuations or devaluations are accounted for as an offsetting entry to a separate item in equity, less tax effects.
+Their valuations or devaluations are accounted for as an offsetting entry to a separate item in equity, less tax effects. the portion identified as having no effect should be reflected in profit or loss.
 The respective hedged items are marked to market at the reporting date.